-New York City’s (Marxist) Mayor Bill de Blasio recently expanded his administration’s 2016 budget for homeless services to $1.6 billion, an historic high and a 60 percent increase from when he took office in 2014.
-An even more damning commentary on the mayor’s hopeless governance, is the source of de Blasio’s record budget.
+New York City’s (Marxist) Mayor Bill de Blasio recently expanded his administration’s 2016 budget for homeless services to $1.6 billion, a historic high and a 60 percent increase from when he took office in 2014.
+An even more damning commentary on the mayor’s hopeless governance is the source of de Blasio’s record budget.

 Improving the city’s homelessness problem was a key platform of de Blasio’s 2013 campaign, but as a new election year draws near, New York’s homeless population has risen by close to 20 percent — including nearly 24,000 in the city’s shelters.

 “They keep creating new programs because they still believe that they will find a magic bullet,” Lilliam Barrios-Paoli, a former New York City deputy mayor who oversaw homelessness until she resigned last year, recently told The Wall Street Journal.
 “Sometimes it is easy to get caught up in the immediate crisis and to forget that you need to step back and create more permanent solutions.”

 What sort of solution would it take to eliminate a problem as pervasive and complicated as homelessness?
 On whom or on which group should this responsibility fall?
 In other words, whose job is it to care for these individuals?
 The federal government?
 The city?
 Churches and nonprofits?
 Local residents?